erc7579/erc7579-implementation/erc.md

 #### Account configurations

 To comply with this standard, smart accounts MUST implement the entire interface below.
-If an account implementation elects to not support any of the execution methods, it MUST revert, in order to avoid unpredictable behavior with fallbacks.
+If an account implementation elects to not support any of the configuration methods, it MUST revert, in order to avoid unpredictable behavior with fallbacks.

 When enabling or disabling a module on a smart account, it